 - Ctrl Z to Undo.
 “What?
 There’s no undo?” is probably the #2 complaint after the disappearing terrain.
 (WORKAROUND: Not a great solution, but if you’re working on something time-consuming in your geometry, save as and save often.)

 - If you accidentally move the entire 2D Area, which can occur when the handle happens to appear right next to another vertex that you actually meant to move, you will really wish for an undo option!
-In my opinion this one should get its own “Are you sure you want to move your 2D Area” prompt before it is applied.
-You may not even realise the 2D area has moved until you’ve made a number of other edits to your geometry.
-The cross-hair symbol is appropriate here, because you can shoot your model in the head by doing this: Realigned cells won’t line up with breaklines, boundary condition locations will be off, etc. So avoid this one at all costs and don’t tough the cross-hairs unless you really, really mean to!
-Here’s a screen shot showing the dreaded handle for the 2D Area in dangerously close proximity to a breakline vertex:
+(WORKAROUND: Similar to the above, I like to keep 2D boundaries and other critical features in CAD/GIS applications so that they’re editable outside of HEC-RAS; then if you make a mistake and accidentally move your area, you just copy and paste the coordinates back in.
+Alternatively, you may want to just keep an Excel workbook and paste the coordinates there for later use or recovery).
+In my opinion, moving the 2D Flow Area should get its own “Are you sure you want to do this” prompt before it is applied.
+You may not even realise the 2D Flow Area has moved until you’ve made a number of other edits to your geometry.
+The cross-hair symbol is appropriate here, because you can shoot your model in the head by moving the 2D area: Realigned cells won’t line up with breaklines, boundary condition locations will be off, etc. So avoid this one at all costs and don’t touch the cross-hairs unless you really, really mean to!
+Here’s a screen shot showing the dreaded handle for the 2D Flow Area in dangerously close proximity to a breakline vertex:

 - Zoom commands (this one comes in a close third for the bronze!)